lindacom/Laravel/README2.md

 Go to view > extensions and add the composer extension pack open the commandline and enter php artisan serve.
 Copy the server link and run the site in the browser.
 Enter CTRL + C to stop.

+N.b. if you get an openssl error you may need to enter the exact path in the php.ini file.
+Chane extension =openssl to extension = c:/php/ext/php_openssl.dll